 The Center for Safe and Secure Schools utilizes a tiered approach to professional development engagement.

-Whole school approach is critical to success school-wide implementation.
+The whole-school approach is critical to successful school-wide implementation.
 Key stakeholders from the community and all staff must be included in the restorative process.

 Training participants will be provided follow-up and feedback and are scheduled upon request.
 Sessions include:

 · Meeting and discussing Restorative Practices progress with the leadership team

 · Review of discipline data and project goals

 · Observations conducted with detailed feedback on implementation